 - Changes in appetite and food cravings

-These symptoms make most women mistake PMS for pregnancy as the above are also included in pregnancy symptoms.
+These symptoms make some women mistake PMS for pregnancy as many of the above are also included in pregnancy symptoms.
 That said, the two are different and the only you can tell if it is due to pregnancy is by taking a pregnancy test.

 PMS has been linked to menstrual pain.
 Although doctors cannot pinpoint the exact association, they believe it has something to do with the changing estrogen and progesterone levels during menstruation (7).